Quasi-normal modes and shadows of scale-dependent regular black holes: Discussion and Conclusion

 In this work we have analyzed the QNMs and shadows of a scale-dependent regular black hole in four space-time dimensions.
 Such a model can be framed (within GR) with non-linear electrodynamics and scalar fields as the matter sources supporting it.

 Regarding QNMs, our study focused on two types of perturbations: (i) neutral scalar and (ii) Dirac fields.
 Since the black hole solution considered here is a slight deformation of the Schwarzschild geometry and leads to an effective potential of relatively simple structure, we used the semi-analytical WKB approximation to compute the associated QNM frequencies.
 We confirmed that the effective potentials for both scalar and Dirac perturbations exhibit a barrier-type profile, allowing the application of the sixth-order WKB method to extract the QNM spectra.
 Our results are presented in two tables (one for scalar and one for Dirac perturbations) at Appendix \ref{A:QNM} and illustrated graphically in several figures, showing the dependence of the QNM frequencies on the scale-dependent parameter $\epsilon$, the angular momentum number $\ell/\xi$ and the overtone number $n$.
 Since the imaginary part of the frequencies remains negative in all cases, we conclude that the black hole is stable under both scalar and Dirac perturbations.
+To further strengthen our findings, we have derived analytical expressions for the QNM frequencies beyond the eikonal limit for both scalar and Dirac perturbations.
+The resulting modes show excellent agreement with the numerical values obtained using the WKB approximation.

 It is worth stressing that both the real and the imaginary part have very well-defined meaning in term of physics of waves.
 Indeed, the real part of a QNM frequency is related to the speed at which a disturbance oscillates, while the imaginary component is associated with the rate at which it dissipates.
 In other words, these QNMs act as fingerprints of space-time, revealing information about its shape and stability, and provide insights into certain key aspects of black holes, such as their mass and spin, as well as offering clues about physics beyond the scope of general relativity.
 According to our numerical study, we observed that quantum corrections considerably alter the real part of the QNM frequency, meaning that the ``quantum" effect is significant and the oscillation period is altered.
 Conversely, the imaginary part remains largely unaffected, and it is difficult to draw strong conclusions based on the observed behaviour.